 Tobacco Treatment Guide: For Patients and Their Families

-The information in this guide will help you understand the benefits of quitting or cutting back on the amount of tobacco products you use.
-It offers reasons you may want to quit.
-It also helps you learn how to cope with smoking urges as you quit smoking.
+This guide explains the benefits of quitting or cutting back the amount of tobacco products you use.
+It has strategies and medicines to help you quit or cut down your use of other tobacco products.
+It also offers reasons you may want to quit and how to cope with smoking urges as you quit smoking.

 This guide will: